What do you do if you find a litter of kittens? - NewsBreak

 “You have to be willing to foster them until a facility can get them into a foster,” Shultz said.

-Right now, many facilities are not taking in new cats because of the sheer number of cats and kittens currently placed with them due to a lack of spaying and neutering of local animals.Must-have items for a lavish picnic in Savannah’s Forsyth Park
+Right now, many facilities are not taking in new cats because of the sheer number of cats and kittens currently placed with them due to a lack of spaying and neutering of local animals.New images in 1988 cold case Murder of young Georgia girl

 Cat Green from One Love Animal Rescue said in an email that the rescue has over 100 cats and kittens under their care as of June 24.